 Step 4: Select the mode of payment.
-You can select from debit/credit card or net banking, which is available for almost all banks.
-Complete the payment by entering all the details.
-You will receive a transaction ID number, which you can save for future references once your payment is successful.
+You can select debit/credit/net banking, which is available from almost all banks.
+Complete the payment by entering details.
+You will receive a transaction ID number, which you can save for future reference.

 Watch the video to know how you can pay your E-challan on the Park+ app:

-Jumping signals, speeding, and violating any kind of traffic rules are some of the common reasons people are penalized.
+Jumping signals, speeding, and violating any kind of traffic rules are some of the common reasons people are penalised.

-If sometimes you are unable to pay your e-challan online, the government has provisions for people to also pay challans offline.
-You can carry your challan/notice number with you and pay dues to the challan traffic police who would have an electronic challan machine.
+If sometimes you cannot pay your e-challan online, the government has provisions for people also to pay challans offline.
+You can carry your challan/notice number with you and pay dues to the challan traffic police, who would have an electronic challan machine.